rteyssier/CCA_Finite_Volume/ramses_tutorial/5-running-simulations-on-multiple-processors.md

 ```
 ./utils/f90/amr2map -inp output_00002 -out dens.map -typ 1
 ```
 This produces a map stored in the binary file `dens.map`.
-Then type (you need `anaconda` to be properly loaded for this):
+Then type (you need `python3` to be properly loaded for this):
 ```
 ./utils/py/map2img.py dens.map --log --out dens.png
 ```